-The patient, Lucas, is a 10-year-old male Beagle who suffers from Chronic Valvular Heart Disease (CVHD).
-He is treated regularly with Benazepril and wears a PetPace smart collar to monitor his condition.
+Lucas, a 10-year-old neutered male Beagle, suffers from Chronic Valvular Heart Disease (CVHD).
+He is treated with Benazepril and has been wearing the PetPace smart collar long-term to monitor his condition.

 Heart Rate Variability (HRV), an established indicator of various heart diseases, also showed a clear decrease during the same period of time (low HRV is indicative of poor cardiac health).

-The PetPace collar is unique in its ability to assist in the remote medical management of pets with heart disease.
+The PetPace collar is unique in its ability assist in the remote medical management of pets with heart disease.
 It provides early detection of trends preceding clinical deterioration, long before the pet shows overt symptoms.
 Moreover, it allows for close monitoring of the effect of certain drugs, potentially facilitating better clinical management.

-“Clinicians can now use innovative wearable technology to remotely assess the condition of cardiac patients, detect worrisome trends and closely follow the effect of their chosen course of treatment,” said Dr. Asaf Dagan, DVM, Diplomate ABVP (Canine and Feline practice), and PetPace’s Chief Veterinarian.
-“The impact of such capabilities on longevity and quality of life for patients with CVHD, and other conditions as well, may be tremendous,” he continued.
+Dr. Asaf Dagan, DVM, Diplomate ABVP (Canine and Feline practice), and PetPace’s Chief Veterinarian, noted, “Clinicians can now use innovative wearable technology to remotely assess the condition of cardiac patients, detect worrisome trends and closely follow the effect of their chosen course of treatment.
+The impact of such capabilities on longevity and quality of life for patients with CVHD, and other conditions as well, may be tremendous”.